cs0320/notes/book/src/proxies-adapters/proxies-adapters.md

 You can do the above with anonymous classes, or with your own class that implements `Iterator<String>`, but I prefer this way.

-**Aside:** Note that I'll sometimes refer casually to a few different structural patterns as "proxies", but technically speaking they are different!
-In particular, we've just changed the interface: _adapter_ vs. _proxy_ might matter to your caller!

 ### Multiple Student Queues: Facade Pattern

 Suppose we have a *variety* of sources for student-signup data.
 How would we deal with not just one, but many `Iterator<Student>` objects being given to our `HoursDispatcher`?

 Well, we have a design decision to make.
 Let's fill in a skeleton, and what we know how to do:

 ```java=